gmosx/dart-shelf_cors/README.md

-# Package shelf_cors
+# Add CORS Headers Middleware

-A middleware to add CORS headers to shelf responses.
+A Shelf middleware to add CORS headers to shelf responses.
 Also handles preflight requests.

 ## Usage